nicolasblanco/capistrano-discourse-provisioning/README.md

 Perfect to setup a CI server/Redmine/Discourse in a few minutes...

-This is is a fairly simple puppet script to provision an Ubuntu server with the following components:
+This is is a Capistrano script combined with a Puppet script to provision an Ubuntu server with the following components:

 - ufw & denyhosts for security (only ports 22/80 are opened)
 - postgresql